my1396/Econ-Study/_posts/2024-02-02-TimeSeries.md

   \end{aligned}
   $$

   Q: Is the variance going to zero as $T$ grows?
 Yes.
+Ergodicity ensures that.

   $$
   \begin{aligned}